Moss: Book II

 Moss: Book II is a 2022 virtual reality adventure game developed and published by American video game development studio Polyarc.
 A sequel to Moss, the game follows Quill as she ventures though the land to battle the arcane to save the land of Moss.
 Moss: Book II was released in March 2022 for PlayStation 4 via PlayStation VR before receiving Meta Quest 2 and Windows ports later that year.
-A PlayStation 5 version via PlayStation VR2 was released on February 2023.
+A PlayStation 5 version via PlayStation VR2 was released in February 2023.

 Gameplay

 The game is similar to its predecessor, but has some key additions.
 The player again controllers the Reader, who helps guide Quill through different areas and solve puzzles.
 The Reader can now create vine bridges and destroy objects by gripping them.
 Quill now has the ability to climb, allowing for more verticality in the levels, alongside new weapons, like the hammer.
 The hammer requires the reader to lift it up in the air to hit enemies.